Building HTML5 Components for Adobe Animate CC

 Animate CC supports several property types, each rendering differently in the Property Panel:

-String: Renders as a text input field.
+String: Text input field.

 Breaking down a property definition

-Let's examine how the class property works:
+How the class property works:

 {